Zee-37/CI_PP1_Honeycomb/README.md

 ## Acknowledgements
 I would like to thank:
 - My friends for always being supportive
-- My mentor, Mo Shami
+- My mentor, Mo Shami, for his guidance
 - The tutors here at Code Institute for their patience